filip1/dearmep/README.md

 ### Core Documentation

-- [Server README](./server/README.md): Discover how to set the server up, manage the database, and instructions for development.
+- [Server README](./server/README.md): Discover how to set up the server, maintain the database, and manage a development environment.
-- [Client README](./client/README.md): Learn how to embed the client application, options for customizing as well as build and development steps.
+- [Client README](./client/README.md): Learn how to embed the client application, how to customize it, as well as build and development steps.

 ### Additional Resources

 - [Glossary](./doc/glossary.md): Key terms and concepts used throughout the project.
-- [Data Protection & Privacy](./doc/data-protection.md): Understand how we handle sensitive data and protect users privacy.
+- [Data Protection & Privacy](./doc/data-protection.md): Understand how we handle sensitive data and protect the privacy of our users.
 - [Security](./doc/security.md): Measures we take to ensure the security of our software.
 - [Converting Data](./doc/data-conversion.md): Steps to convert European Parliament data for use with DearMEP.
 - [Theming](./doc/theming.md): Tailor the client design to match your campaign’s homepage design.
 - [DearMEP Prometheus Metrics](./doc/metrics.md): Metrics that let you know what is going on with a production instance.
-- [Selecting Destinations](./doc/selecting-destinations.md): How DearMEP suggest who to call.
+- [Selecting Destinations](./doc/selecting-destinations.md): How DearMEP suggests who to call.
 - [Interactive Voice Response (IVR)](./doc/ivr.md): Describes the structure of the voice menu that our users interact with over the phone.
 - [Scheduler](./doc/scheduler.md): The internals of how we are scheduling calls.
 - [API Documentation](https://redocly.github.io/redoc/?url=https://akvorrat.github.io/dearmep/openapi.json) (OpenAPI ReDoc): Detailed API reference for advanced integrations and custom client implementations.